cod1ng-studio/ton-exchange/README.md

 ### Internal messages:

-Following the [TON smartcontracts guidelines](https://test.ton.org/smguidelines.txt) all internal messages should start with 32 uint operation_id and 64 uint query_id.
+Following the [TON smartcontracts guidelines](https://test.ton.org/smguidelines.txt) all internal messages starts with 32 uint operation_id and 64 uint query_id.

-If the query is invalid, the smart contract should throw an exception.
+If the query is invalid, the smart contract throws an exception.

-After successful completion of the query, the smart contract should respond with a message 0x90000000
+After successful completion of the query, the smart contract responds with a message 0x90000000

 `<b 0x90000000 32 u, query_id 64 u, query_op 32 u, b>`